View all text of Chapter 1 [§ 101 - § 119]

 (A)In general.—Within the Office, there shall be established the position of Whistleblower Ombudsman.

-(B)Ombudsman qualifications.—The individual selected as Ombudsman shall have knowledge of Federal labor law and demonstrated government experience in human resource management,2
+(B)Ombudsman qualifications.—The individual selected as Ombudsman shall have knowledge of Federal labor law and demonstrated government experience in human resource management and conflict resolution.

 (C)Duties.—The Ombudsman shall carry out the following duties: